What is Capital Expenditure?

 Capital Expenditure (CapEx) Management

 The management of capital expenditure is important on the part of the company management.
-Since improper management and execution of capital expenditure plan may lead to financial losses, liquidity crisis and put the credibility of the company at stake.
-Few things to consider for effective management of capital expenditure are:
+Since improper management and execution of capital expenditure plan may lead to financial losses, liquidity crisis and put the company’s credibility at stake.
+A few things to consider for effective management of capital expenditure are:

 - Prepare a detailed capital expenditure budget.
 And that should not have any overlap and mix up with other annual budgets.